SurprisedBird/MurderBattleConsole/docs/CODE_STYLE.md

 - [Comments](https://www.python.org/dev/peps/pep-0008/#comments)
 - [Naming Conventions](https://www.python.org/dev/peps/pep-0008/#naming-conventions)

+Also, there will be useful to read [docstring conventions](https://www.python.org/dev/peps/pep-0257/)

-Also, there are some additional rules that should be applied to the project.
+There are some additional rules that should be applied to the project.

 # Additional rules